 Why Now is the Time to Move Forward with Industry 4.0

-However, as quarantine restrictions continue to hinder plant operations, they also removed companies’ barriers to implementing technological improvements.
+However, when quarantine restrictions hindered plant operations in 2020, they also removed companies’ barriers to implementing technological improvements.
 One of the most significant digital transformations was the increased use of advanced technologies in operations, forcing companies to shorten the execution period from 21 months to 25 days.
 Though manufacturers are adopting these technological changes based on necessity now, they will remain in place in the long run.
 Those who respond rather than react to the crisis with technology upgrades will help them navigate through the storm.

 Being an early adopter of technological strategies is a competitive advantage, especially in times of crisis.
 One of the most prominent American meat processors pioneered by deploying vision-enabled sawing systems well before physical distancing was required by OSHA.
 By limiting human contact with food, the risk of human contamination is minimized.
 The automation system also dramatically reduced workplace injuries.
 Furthermore, these plants can easily keep their employees six feet away from each other.
 Not to be overlooked is that food-processing machines with the highest IP ratings can be sanitized thoroughly, ensuring consumers’ and employees’ well-being and the company’s reputation.

 As seen previously, one of the critical strategies in moving forward with automation is the integration of machine vision technologies.
 Plants that utilize machine vision can reduce floor-wide face-to-face interactions as their engineers work remotely to monitor the processes using real-time, digital data.
 Mechanics can also provide timely service instructions using the plant or equipment’s digital twins, minimizing the production downtime.